effinstudios/max-smtp-multiple-smtp-accounts/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= Version 1.1 =
+Upgrade now to Version 1.1 to easily view your queud email contents with this added new feature.

 = Version 1.0.9 =
 Please upgrade to Version 1.0.9 which improves user input security.